nettings/medianet/INSTALL.md

    1. Change into `/medianet/sbin/80-deployment` and execute the symlinks in numerical order using `sudo`.

+> As soon as you reboot the system afterwards, there should be no errors
+> anymore and all services should deploy without problems.
+Use `systemctl
+> status` to check.
+If you choose to leave the example configuration
+> unchanged, you should hear some Ambient music from Soma FM web radio on
+> the headphones output about 45s after booting, assuming your Pi is
+> connected to the internet.
+> Now you can customize the [configuration](CONFIGURATION.md) to suit your
+> needs.

 ## Update the system
 After running your system for a while, you can update it by going through the steps in `sbin/110-update`.
 All steps except the updating of your local git repository require `sudo`.
 The scripts will tell you if you get it wrong.

+> Some future changes might require individual configuration steps to be
+> re-run.
+Watch the issue tracker for information.